avinayak/avinayak.github.io/_drafts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 ![](/uploads/screenshot-from-2021-02-23-19-04-26.png)

+Dithered image has a somewhat even distribution of 0 and 1 cells which is somewhat close to what a randomly initialized Game of Life state will look like after a few generations.
+This property is also maintained when you scale up the image, (which we'll optimize for soon).

 We could do this using PIL (it's [Floyd–Steinberg dithering](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering)) using `Image.open('target.png').convert('1')`

-Dithered image has a somewhat even distribution of 0 and 1 cells which is somewhat close to what a randomly initialized Game of Life state will look like after a few generations.
-This property is also maintained when you scale up the image, which is what we're going to do.

 ![](/uploads/screenshot-from-2021-02-23-18-54-34.png)

 Also you can see from the last result, it's impossible to get a continuous array of white cells because they will be killed off by the overpopulation rule.
 Completely dark areas are stable in life.
 The end result will be a higher contrast, but slightly darkened version of Mona Lisa.
 At higher resolutions, this effect is not as apparent.

+# Scaling Up

-## Scaling Up - Parallelization with JAX
+## Parallelization with JAX

 The single core unvectorized version is extremely slow.
 I tried running this in both my 8th gen Core i7 and the Google Colab CPU machines, but you need to wait for hours/days (depending on target resolution) to get something that resembles the original.

 Fortunately, This problem is well suited for parallelization.
 JAX is a python library that lets you use a version of numpy and compile it to highly vectorized code that can be run on a GPU/TPU.
 We need to rework this algorithm for a GPU.

-GPUs generally suited to high-throughput type computations that exhibit data-parallelism to exploit the wide vector width SIMD (Single Instruction Multiple Data) architecture.
+GPUs generally suited to high-throughput type computations that has data-parallelism.
+We need to exploit the SIMD (Single Instruction Multiple Data) architecture to gain faster execution speeds.

-We extrude the `target`(Mona Lisa) and `canvas`(initial random state) to 3rd dimension with 3rd dimension being `batch_size` long.
+We extrude the `target`(Mona Lisa) and `canvas`(initial random state) to 3rd dimension with 3rd dimension being `batch_size` long tensor loafs (Consider a loaf of bread, with each slice being dithered Mona Lisa).

 ![](/uploads/untssitled-another-copy.png)